 - Pharmacological treatment includes simple analgesia such as paracetamol and NSAIDs, as well as stronger analgesia like opioids and ketamine.

-In order to guide management goals it is important to assess both extent and depth of the burn.
+To guide management goals, it is important to assess both extent and depth of the burn.

-In order to assess the extent of a burn it is vital to expose all areas to accurately estimate correct % BSA affected.
-This can help:
+To assess the extent of a burn it is vital to expose all areas of the body to accurately estimate percentage TBSA affected.
+This is essential to:

-- Using the patients palm (not examiners) with the fingers and thumb adducted, as an estimate of 1% of BSA9,10
+- Using the patient’s palm (including finger and thumb surfaces) as an estimate of 1% TBSA

-- Mersey burns app (figure 13) Interactive app enabling the user to highlight areas of burn tissue on a model to accurately estimate the % BSA affected14
+- Mersey Burns App (fig 12c) which enables the user to highlight areas of burn tissue on a model to accurately estimate %TBSA affected

 Ref: Modified from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC449823/

-- Epidermal burns are not included when calculating the size of the burn
+- Epidermal burns are not included when calculating the burn %TBSA

 To make an accurate assessment of the depth of a burn, skin needs to be cleaned, blisters removed (except for small non-tense blisters [<6mm]) and capillary refill time tested.